Gabriel-p/pythonMCMC/index.md

 ## ABCer

-> A general ABC framework to accommondate any type of model for parameter inference.
+> A general ABC framework to accommodate any type of model for parameter inference.

 <img src="./img/github.png" width="20" height="20"> [Repo](